ynput/ayon-pipeline-tests/client/ayon_pipeline_tests/tests/README.md

 If you like to run your tests inside of Tray, this addon provides command line argument that let Tray start and setup environments and then you can run your tests.

+Tests for your addon require that your addon is enabled in a bundle on the AYON server.
+It might be production or DEV (recommended) bundle.
+DEV bundle allows you to point code to specific location, that way you don't need to re-upload new version of addons to server again and again.

 Running from code:
 -----------------
 - activate `{AYON_ROOT}/.venv`